eriknahmad/Asset-Watcher/README.md

 - Replace Server, Owner, and Spam_Channel Variables with each ID.
 - Run the script and use /help for commands.

-For now you need to use Replit until I integrate a database like MongoDB.
-Use Replit's Keep Alive Script and copy the flask website url it generates.
-Use [UptimeRobot](https://www.uptimerobot.com) or something similar to ping the flask website to keep it up 24/7.
+For now Replit is necessary until I integrate a database like MongoDB.
+Use Replit's Keep Alive script to create a basic website and copy the url.
+Use [UptimeRobot](https://www.uptimerobot.com) or something similar to ping the flask website you created.
+This will keep the website and bot running 24/7.

 # Contribute